 Australian Lowline Breed Uniform

-To show cattle, a breed uniform is required, especially at major shows, including Royal Shows.
+To show cattle, a breed uniform is required at all shows, including Royal Shows.

 - Black Lowline woollen sleeveless vest

 - Lowline breed tie (not a requirement but can be purchased to wear at shows)